lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Compliance Requirements {#mti}

-In the absence of an application profile standard specifying otherwise:
+In the absence of an application profile specifying otherwise:

 An implementation MAY support only Initiator or only Responder.